-Stuart Yothers has more than 15 years of experience advising innovative companies around the world in high-stakes intellectual property matters.
-He was trial counsel in the first trial of its kind on fair, reasonable, and non-discriminatory (FRAND) licensing terms for standards-essential patents.
-Stuart has advocated for clients in more than 30 complex lawsuits, arguing claim construction, summary judgment, and other matters before the courts.
-He has significant experience advising overseas clients facing patent-related disputes in the U.S.
+Stuart Yothers has over 20 years of experience advising innovative companies around the world in high-stakes intellectual property matters.
+He was trial counsel in the first trial of its kind on fair, reasonable, and non-discriminatory (FRAND) licensing terms for standards-essential patents (SEPs).
+Stuart has advocated for clients in more than 30 complex lawsuits before the federal district courts, the International Trade Commission (ITC), and the Patent Trial and Appeal Board (PTAB).
+He routinely represents overseas clients (particularly those in Asia) facing patent and trade secret disputes in the United States.

-Stuart's practice focuses on patent litigation before the courts and the PTAB.
-Clients in diverse industries, including wireless communications, semiconductors, medical devices, pharmaceuticals (ANDA), and optics, have relied on him to represent them in complex patent matters.
-Prior to joining Jones Day in 2016, Stuart led the defense of a major Japanese electronics company in a multipatent case brought by Intellectual Ventures.
-And, he has advised multiple clients in the negotiation of complex license agreements regarding standards-essential patents.
+Clients in diverse industries, including electric vehicles, wireless communications, semiconductors, medical devices, pharmaceuticals (ANDA litigation), and optics, have relied on Stuart to represent them in complex intellectual property matters.
+Most recently, Stuart co-led the successful defense of SK Innovation in a four-patent ITC investigation initiated by LG Chem involving lithium-ion battery technology used in electric vehicles.
+He has advised multiple clients in the negotiation of complex transactions and license agreements, including those implicating SEPs.
 In addition, Stuart has significant experience developing patent portfolios, including strategic counseling and patent procurement, for medical device and electronics companies.

-Stuart serves on IPO's Post-Grant Patent Office Practice Committee and NYIPLA's Amicus Brief Committee.
-He also maintains an active pro bono practice, which includes successfully arguing summary judgment in a federal employment discrimination case, amicus filings on behalf of civil rights organizations, and working with asylum seekers.
+Stuart co-chairs Jones Day's Intellectual Property Diversity, Inclusion and Advancement Committee and serves on IPO's Diversity Committee, IPO's Litigation Committee, and NYIPLA's Trade Secrets Committee.
+He also maintains an active pro bono practice, which includes successfully arguing summary judgment in an employment discrimination case brought under the Rehabilitation Act, amicus filings on behalf of civil rights organizations, and working with asylum seekers.

 The following represents experience acquired prior to joining Jones Day.